woodbri/address-standardizer/DOCUMENTATION.md

 The grammar is made up of a collection of rules.
 There are two types of rules:

 1. meta rule that refers to other rules
-2. terminal rules that refer to a partial stream of <InClass::Type>
+2. terminal rules that refer to a partial stream of &lt;InClass::Type>

 The system currently requires the root rule to be named "ADDRESS", beyond that you can name your rules using only letters, numbers and '_'.
 References to rules require the preceeding '@' character, like "@STREET_ADDRESS" below to refer to the "[STREET_ADDRESS]" rule.
 Comment line begin with a '#' character and blank lines are ignored.